zl3508/recipient-waitlist-service/README.md

 # 🩸 Recipient Waitlist Service
+- Sprint 1
-- Sprint 1 implemented the full API surface with 501 stubs, schema definitions, OpenAPI documentation, and routing.
+  - implemented the full API surface with 501 stubs, schema definitions, OpenAPI documentation, and routing.
+- Sprint 2：
-- Sprint 2 provided database-backed CRUD for Hospitals / Recipients / Needs, connected with MySQL in VM and deployed on container-as-a-service using Cloud Run.
+  - provided database-backed CRUD for Hospitals / Recipients / Needs,
+  - connected with MySQL in VM
+  - deployed on container-as-a-service using Cloud Run.

 ---